The French opening in China highlights the division of Europe with the United States - ExBulletin

 But not all European leaders share France’s point of view on China.

-European Commission President Ursula von der Leyen, who accompanied Macron on his trip, took a more hawkish stance, calling Beijing more repressive at home and more assertive abroad, and saying Europe should take risks in its economic relations with China.
+European Commission President Ursula von der Leyen, who accompanied Macron on his trip, took a more hawkish stance, calling Beijing “more repressive at home and more assertive abroad”, and saying that the Europe should “de-risk” its economic relations with China.

 Its warmongering approach is seen as more in line with countries in central and eastern Europe, which have distanced themselves from mainstream views in France and Germany that engagement with China can help deter aggression.